 - Fastest Time-to-Production: Deploy MCP servers in minutes without infrastructure setup

-- Compliance-Ready Deployment: SOC 2 Type II attestation and complete audit trails from day one
+- Secure and Compliant Deployment: SOC 2 Type II audited, compliant with HIPAA standards, penetration tested, and complete audit trails from day one

 - MCP-Specific Focus: Deep features for MCP governance rather than broader AI platform capabilities

-- Coding Agent Monitoring: LLM Proxy with Cursor integration for development team governance
+- Coding Agent Monitoring: Gateway and Agent Monitor coverage for development team governance

-- Minimal DevOps Overhead: Managed infrastructure without dedicated operational resources
+- Minimal DevOps Overhead: Managed SaaS-first infrastructure without dedicated operational resources

 Teams whose primary need is governed MCP access will find MintMCP's specialization delivers faster deployment and deeper MCP-specific governance than broader platforms.